Atrial Fibrillation

 What is atrial fibrillation?

 When the heart is healthy, regular electrical signals keep it beating at a steady rhythm (between 60 and 100 beats per minute).
 This is known as sinus rhythm.
-When a person has atrial fibrillation (AF), the electrical signals become erratic.
-This causes the top two chambers of the heart (the atria) to quiver and not work as effectively.
-The heart rate can then become irregular and it may beat faster than normal.
+When a person has atrial fibrillation (AF), the electrical signals near the heart’s natural pacemaker become erratic, causing the heart rhythm to become irregular and it may beat faster than normal.
+AF also prevents the two smaller chambers of the heart – the atria – from contracting properly.
+This creates a risk of blood clots forming within this part of the heart.

 There are three types of AF: